syuntoku14/fusion2urdf/README.md

   * now launched by roslaunch {robot_name}_description display.launch
   * changed fusion2urdf output from urdf to xacro for more flexibility
   * separate out material, transmissions, gazebo elements to separate files
-* 2018/10/20: Fixed funcctions to generate launch files
+* 2018/10/20: Fixed functions to generate launch files
 * 2018/09/25: Supports joint types "Rigid", "Slider" & Supports the joints' limit(for "Revolute" and "Slider").
 * 2018/09/19: Fixed the bugs about the center of the mass and the inertia.

 ## What is this script?
 This is a fusion 360 script to export urdf from fusion 360 directly.

-This exportes:
+This exports:
 * .urdf file of your model
 * .launch and .yaml files to simulate your robot on gazebo
 * .stl files of your model

 ### Sample

-The following test model doesn't stand upright because z axis is not upright in default fusion 360.
+The following test model doesn't stand upright because the z axis is not upright in default fusion 360.
 Make sure z axis is upright in your fusion 360 model if you want.

 #### original model